Augustin Bea: Consistory and episcopal ministry

 Raised to the rank of cardinal before his episcopal consecration, Bea was created Cardinal-Deacon of S. Saba by Pope John XXIII in the consistory of 14 December 1959.
 On 6 June 1960, he was appointed the first president of the newly formed Secretariat for Promoting Christian Unity, a Curial organisation charged with ecumenical affairs.
 It was not until two years later that, on 5 April 1962, Cardinal Bea was appointed a bishop: the Titular Archbishop of Germania in Numidia.
 He received his consecration on the following 19 April from John XXIII himself, with Cardinals Giuseppe Pizzardo and Benedetto Aloisi Masella serving as co-consecrators, in the Lateran Basilica.
 He resigned his post as titular archbishop in 1963, one year after the Second Vatican Council was convened.

 Cardinal Bea was one of the electors in the 1963 papal conclave which elected Pope Paul VI, and was confirmed as the president of the Secretariat for Promoting Christian Unity (renamed the Pontifical Council for Promoting Christian Unity by Pope John Paul II on 28 June 1988) on 3 January 1966.

 Cardinal Bea died from a bronchial infection in Rome, at the age of 87.
 He was buried in the apse of the parish church of Saint Genesius in his native Riedböhringen, where there is a museum honouring him.

 Impact and legacy

+The encyclical Divino afflante Spiritu (1943) was very much shaped by Bea and Jacques Marie Vosté, O.P. (secretary of the Pontifical Biblical Commission).